 How to treat the temples with dermal filler

 Dermal filler is a product which occurs naturally in the body.
-It can be injected into the ‘temporal hollows’ using a small needle.
+The actual treatment of both the temples and brows can be performed in several ways – using either a needle or a cannula, depending on the situation.
 The dermal filler reduces the depth of the temporal hollows giving fullness to the temples.

 How long does dermal filler in the temples last?